-(a) The operator shall monitor for the presence of gas in all annuli by measuring and recording annular pressure at least once a day.
+- (a) In addition to the mechanical integrity testing requirements under Section 1726.6, The operator shall monitor for the presence of annular gas in all annuli by measuring and recording annular pressure at least once a day.
 The operator shall evaluate any anomalous annular gas occurrence and immediately report it to the Division.
-This requirement may be met by employment of a real-time data gathering system, such as Supervisory Control and Data Acquisition.

-(b) The operator shall monitor the material balance behavior of an underground gas storage project's storage reservoir relative to the original design and expected reservoir behavior.
-The operator shall evaluate and correct unexpected conditions detected during monitoring in order to avoid an incident or loss.
+This requirement may be met by employment of a real-time data gathering system, such as Supervisory Control and Data Acquisition. - (b) The operator shall monitor the material balance behavior of an underground gas storage project's storage reservoir shall be monitored relative to the original design and expected reservoir behavior.
+The operator shall evaluate and correct unexpected conditions detected during monitoring-shall be evaluated and corrected in order to avoid an incident or loss.
 Monitoring frequency should be based on factors such as reservoir and well fluid loss potential and flow potential, as outlined in the Risk Management Plan.
-The operator shall submit material balance support data to the Division at least once a year, or upon request by the Division.
+The operator shall submit material balance support data will be submitted to the Division at least once a year, or upon request by the Division.
 Acceptable reservoir integrity monitoring and analysis methods include any of the following, or an equally effective method approved by the Division:

-(1) Monitoring average reservoir pressure versus inventory and comparing that to expected conditions in order to allow for the discovery and correction of any anomalies or unexpected conditions.
+- (1) Monitoring average reservoir pressure versus inventory and comparing that to expected conditions in order to allow for the discovery and correction of any anomalies or unexpected conditions.
 Liquid level shall be taken into account when utilizing observation wells.
-Semiannual field shut-in tests, usually conducted at the point of seasonally high and low inventories, shall be conducted for inventory verification.

-(2) Installation and monitoring of strategically located observation wells in the vicinity of spill points, within an aquifer, and above the caprock in potential collector formations to detect the presence or movement of gas using methods which can include review of fluid level records, well pressures, geophysical logging, gas composition or other tools and methods deemed appropriate.

-(3) Monitoring offset hydrocarbon production or disposal operations for unexplained flow or pressure changes.
-The monitoring shall include operations in zones above and below the storage reservoir as well as laterally offset locations.

-(4) Conducting subsurface correlation and gas identification logs such as gamma ray-neutron logs to confirm the location of gas being injected into the intended storage reservoir, as needed.
+Semiannual field shut-in tests, usually conducted at the point of seasonally high and low inventories, shall be conducted for inventory verification. - (2) Installation and monitoring of strategically located observation wells in the vicinity of spill points, within an aquifer, and above the caprock in potential collector formations to detect the presence or movement of gas using methods which can include review of fluid level records, well pressures, geophysical logging, gas composition or other tools and methods deemed appropriate. - (3) Monitoring offset hydrocarbon production or disposal operations for unexplained flow or pressure changes.
+The monitoring shall include operations in zones above and below the storage reservoir as well as laterally offset locations. - (4) Conducting subsurface correlation and gas identification logs such as gamma ray-neutron logs to confirm the location of gas being injected into the intended storage reservoir, as needed.